BillJr99/BillJr99.github.io/_talks/2022a-pattan.md

 ---
-title: 'Remake Learning Days Monthly Meetup'
+title: 'Expanding Pathways and Access to the Computing Workforce from K-20'
 collection: talks
 permalink: /talk/pattan2022a
-date: '2020-05-18'
+date: '2022-05-18'
-venue: 'Computing Workforce Pathways Panel Moderator at Pennsylvania Training and Technical Assistance Network (PATTAN) Remake Learning Days Monthly Meetup'
+venue: 'Moderator at Pennsylvania Training and Technical Assistance Network (PATTAN) Remake Learning Days Monthly Meetup under a PASmart grant from the Pennsylvania Department of Education'
 type: talk
 location: 'Harrisburg, PA'
 comments: true